huzaifasajid26/Expense-Tracker-JS-Project/README.md

 - Add a new expense with a name and amount
 - See a list of all expenses
 - Remove expenses
 - Shows total balance, income, and expense changes
-- Saves data in browser (localStorage)